Prodevelop/POIProxy-Metro/README.md

 There has been noticed a clear incompatibility among the latest versions of mentioned components so that distribution folder will not run properly.

-Requirejs does not inyect our own modules in the single concated and minimized js file.
+Requirejs does not inject our own modules in the single concated and minimized js file.

 Development: it works fine (grunt hazmagia)
 Distribution: fails